peterjast/ShowMe/README.md

 # ShowMe

-Contributers: Dan Engel && Jeremy Brazell && Peter Staker
+Contributers: Peter Staker && Dan Engel && Jeremy Brazell

-Sleuthify is a simple solution for exploring new movies.
+ShowMe is a simple solution for exploring new movies.
 Users can discover movies, store them to their watchlist and add comments and ratings.

 ## Conflict Plan